 - The timer is super-useful.
 I could see a lot of people setting this.

-- Boiling water for pasta is a constant pain in the butt.
+- Boiling water for pasta is a constant pain in the neck.
 It’s really useful to be able to either schedule this, or remotely start boiling so there’s no waiting around ‘pan side’

 - I could see this being good for anyone older or who doesn’t want to stand up while the kettle is boiling.